zinh/zinh.github.io/_posts/2023-03-15-aws-cognito.markdown

 ## 1. Create user pool

-User pool is like your user's table.
-It will contain user's information such as email, username, password, etc.
+A user pool is like your users' table.
+It will contain user information such as email, username, password, etc.
-So the first step with Cognito is to create a user pool.
+The first step with Cognito is to create a user pool.

 AWS has a step-by-step guide on setting up a user pool at [Tutorial: create user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-user-pool.html)

 ## 2. Create an app client

-An app client will specify how your app will authenticate with your user's pool.
-We can choose a client → cogito authentication flow, client → server → cognito flow, or even a custom flow.
+An app client specifies how your app will authenticate with your user pool.
+You can choose a client → Cognito authentication flow, client → server → Cognito flow, or even a custom flow.

 For more detail, refer to this guide: [Configuring a user pool app client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html?icmpid=docs_cognito_console_help_panel)